 Especially in unique times like these, as a pandemic disrupts life all over the globe, the importance of trustworthy, factual and constructive journalism is greater than ever before – and just like you, we feel the urgency of helping each other understand what’s going on.

 Based on your feedback, we’ve made small and big improvements to our platform.
 For example, one of the requests we’ve received most often was for us to implement RSS feeds, which we have done.
-You can find them And you can now easily browse our by subject, and find all of our coronavirus-related coverage in our newly designed and continuously updated
+You can find them here.
+And you can now easily gift a membership, browse our curated collections by subject, and find all of our coronavirus-related coverage in our newly designed and continuously updated Coronavirus in Context guide.

 We’ve made our website more user friendly too